Where should I start?

 # Ready to deploy a contract?

-If you're looking to deploy your contracts to the Optimism mainnet or the Optimism Kovan testnet, take a look at our page on using your favorite tools.
+If you're looking to deploy your contracts to the Optimism mainnet or the Optimism Goerli testnet, take a look at our page on using your favorite tools.
 It contains sample configuration files for deploying your contracts from common frameworks like Hardhat, Truffle, and Brownie.

 You might also want to check out our guides for running a local development environment or running your own Optimism node.
 These guides are designed to help you feel totally confident in your Optimism deployment.